seek-oss/datadog-custom-metrics/CONTRIBUTING.md

 Prereleases can be created on demand via [seek-oss/changesets-snapshot].

-Run the [Release workflow] manually on any branch in GitHub Actions to publish a new snapshot version to npm.
+Manually run the [release workflow] on any branch in GitHub Actions to publish a new snapshot version to npm.

 [#typescriptification]: https://seekchat.slack.com/channels/typescriptification
 [conventional commits]: https://www.conventionalcommits.org/en/v1.0.0-beta.2/